Redstonerayy/tld-alert/README.md

 ## Download from .zip and .mov domains

-Just disable the extension for the specific download.
+Just disable the extension for the specific download by clicking the icon in the extension bar .

 ## Chrome Webstore